lamdangpham/ASIC--VLSI_Design_Flow_Lectures/README.md

 NOTES:
 Vietnames Students who plan working in Integrated Circuit Design should be familiar with Linux environment.
-These links could be beneficial:
+These links presented in Vietnamese language could be beneficial:

 1/ For Linux Env & Bash-shell